PrestaShop/ADR/0011-use-constantas-for-configuration-variables.md

 ## Context

 Configuration names in PrestaShop are used as hardcoded strings.
+For example:

+    PS_SSL_ENABLED
+    PS_SHOP_ENABLE

 It makes it harder to figure out which configurations are available, also leaves possibility for mistyping configuration name without noticing.

+If some Configuration is no longer used, there is no proper process to deprecated it, leading to configurations like

+    PS_CONFIGURATION_AGREMENT

+cluttering database, but not having any actual use.

 ## Decision

 Use constants in Configuration class to define all the configuration names and then use them in code instead of plain strings.
+So in code we would have `Configuration::updateValue(Configuration::PS_SSL_ENABLED, 1);` instead of `Configuration::updateValue('PS_SSL_ENABLED', 1);`

+This would also allow for you to have a documentation of sorts for configuration names, by having them all in one place.

 ### Why use Configuration class
 It already exists for all purposes concerning usage of configurations.
 Creation of the new class just to store constants is not worthwhile in this case.